-- (1) The procurement of goods and services will be procured as follow:- - (a) petty cash purchases up to a transaction value of R100.
-The Chief Financial Officer or senior manager can approve petty cash purchases up to an amount of R500 per transaction in exceptional cases; - (b) a documented verbal quotation for purchases below R2000 which are not petty cash purchases; - (c) 3 (three) formal written quotations where the transaction value is between R2000 to R200 000; - (d) a competitive bidding process is required for:- - (i) procurement for transactions above a value of R200 000; and - (ii) the procurement of long-term contracts. - (2) The Accounting Officer may in writing lower, but not increase the threshold values specified in (1) above.
+(1) The procurement of goods and services will be procured as follow: -

-- (3) Goods or services may not be split into parts or items of a lesser value to avoid complying with the requirements of this Policy. - (4) When determining transaction values, the procurement of goods or services consisting of different parts or items must be treated and dealt with as a single transaction.
+- (a) petty cash purchases, up to a transaction value of R2 000 (VAT included); - (b) formal written price quotations for procurement of a transaction value over R2 000 up to R300 000 (VAT included); - i) 3 (three) formal written price quotations where the transaction value is between R2 000 to R30 000 (VAT included) - ii) that all requirements in excess of R30 000 (VAT included) that are to be procured by means of formal written price quotations must, in addition to the requirements of regulation 17, be advertised for at least seven days on the website and an official notice board of the municipality; - (c) a competitive bidding process is required for: - - (i) procurement for transactions above a value of R300 000 (VAT included); and - (ii) the procurement of long-term contracts. - (2) The Accounting Officer may in writing lower, but not increase the threshold values specified in (1) above. - (3) Goods or services may not be split into parts or items of a lesser value to avoid complying with the requirements of this Policy. - (4) When determining transaction values, the procurement of goods or services consisting of different parts or items must be treated and dealt with as a single transaction.

-15. Duty of service provider when submitting bids or verbal and written quotations.
+15. Duty of service provider when submitting bids or a formal written price quotations.

-It is the duty of a service provider when submitting a bid, or a verbal or written quotation, to apply to be listed as an accredited service provider.
-If a service provider does not apply in the case of bids and written quotations, such bids or written quotations may not be considered.
-In the case of verbal quotations, such quotation may only be considered if the service provider complied with the information requirements of paragraph 16(5)(a) to (i) and (r).
+It is the duty of a service provider when submitting a bid, or a formal written quotation, to apply to be listed as an accredited service provider on the Central Supplier Database (CSD).
+If a service provider does not apply in the case of bids and formal written quotations, such bids or formal written quotations may not be considered.